PickledBeef/577_Data_Science_Project/data/raw/README.md

-- Use the dataset provided at https://public.tableau.com/s/sites/default/files/media/Resources/IPEDS_data.xlsx
+- Use the dataset provided at https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data
-- The dataset is "American University Data".
-- The Integrated Postsecondary Education Data System (IPEDS) is the primary source for data on colleges, universities, and technical and vocational postsecondary institutions in the United States via the National Center for Education Statistics.
+- train.csv - the training set
+- test.csv - the test set
+- data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here
+- sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms